simbo1905/thinbus-srp-js/README.md

 ## Using

 Check the [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).
-It may or may not be running on the [demo server](http://thinbus-n00p.rhcloud.com/) if not the the build tool can run it locally for you.
+It may or may not be running on the [demo server](http://thinbus-n00p.rhcloud.com/) if not the build tool can run it locally for you.

 For the definitions of the values discussed below please refer to the [SRP design page](http://srp.stanford.edu/design.html).
 The following sequence diagram shows how to register a user with an SRP salt and verifier as demonstrated by the
 [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).